Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The parents of the child(ren) are bound by the Court orders.
 However, one or more of the following may be considered:

-Dog licenses may be purchased in person at the County Treasurer's Office, the Animal Control, at many local township offices or at your veterinarian.
-Dog license information.
+Dog licenses may be purchased in person at the County Treasurer's Office, purchased online, purchased by mail (PDF), or at various veterinary clinics listed below.
 A valid vaccination certificate must be presented at the time of purchase.

 Complaints involving non-domestic animals are the responsibility of the Michigan Department of Natural Resources at 517-284-6210.